We see successful chartered accountants as superhuman, but the truth is they’re normal people like you and me.

 Days and years passed, and I got married and shifted my base to Nagpur City.

-Even though professionally the work was enriching but not completing CA always haunted me.
+Even though the work was rewarding professionally, the fact that I did not complete CA haunted me.

-I have come across many semi-qualified professionals who are working full time and are struggling to appear for their exams, let alone pass their exams.
+I’ve met many semi-qualified professionals who work full-time and struggle to even appear for, let alone pass, their exams.
 The real challenge is to pass CA Final exams or any professional exams while working full time and that is why I decided to pen my story along with tips and tools to help you crack CA or any other professional exams while working.

-You can read my journey: How I Cleared CA at 34 While Working at Full Time Job
+You can read about my journey here: How I Cleared CA at 34 While Working at a Full-Time Job.

-19. Failing Multiple times to Become a Chartered Accountant to Working in Bangkok & China
+19. Failing Multiple Times to Become a Chartered Accountant and Working in Bangkok and China

 Does failure in exams mean you will be a failure in life?
 Surely NOT.

-Most of my friends had already qualified as a CA and were working in MNC’s, Big 4s, and reputed companies drawing lakhs of rupees as income and here I was earning only INR 8K per month.
+Most of my friends had already qualified as CAs and were working for MNCs, Big 4s, and other reputable firms, whereas I was only earning INR 8K per month.

-I did feel left behind but these things never stopped me from achieving my dream.
-The societal pressure was at its peak.
+I did feel left behind, but these things never stopped me from achieving my dream.
+The social pressure was at its peak.
 Some people made fun of me.

 Even after all this, I never let my dreams go haywire.

-Fast forwarding, even after all the exam failures I got an opportunity in Bangkok and now in China in one of the best companies
+Fast forwarding, even after all the exam failures, I got an opportunity in Bangkok, and now I’m in China with one of the best companies.

-You can read my journey: From failing in exams to becoming a CA to working in China
+You can read about my journey, which included failing exams, becoming a CA, and working in China.